-Even though our network of providers may change during the ye ar, Medicare requires that we furnish you with a uninterrupted access to qualified o loctors and sp pecialists.

-good faith effort to provide you with at least 30 days' notice that your provider an so that you have time to select a new provider. ☐ We will assist you needs. ou in selecting a new qualified provider to continue managing your health care • going medical treatment you have the right to request, and we will work with nat the medically necessary treatment you are receiving is not interrupted. • e have not furnished you with a qualified provider to replace your previous your care is not being appropriately managed, you have the right to file an ecision. assist you in fine nat your doctor or specialist is leaving your plan, please contact us so we can ding a new provider to manage your care.
-You may call Custor mer Service for assistance at the number listed in Chapter 2 of this booklet. authorization is the ire prior authorization from the plan in order to be covered.
-Obtaining prior responsibility of the PCP or treating provider.
-Services and items requiring prior ted in Medical Benefits Chart in Chapter 4, Section 2.1.
-Section 2.3 How to get care from out-of-network providers please note provide emergency situation as long as the service out-of-network provided plan, you can choose to receive care from out-of-network providers.
-However, rs that do not contract with us are under no obligation to treat you, except in as.
-Our plan will cover services from either network or out-of-network providers, sees are covered benefits and are medically necessary.
-However, if you use an vider, your share of the costs for your covered services may be higher.
-Here things to know about using out-of-network providers: must be eligible provider who ha you receive care responsible for ar care from an out-of-network provider, however, in most cases that provider to participate in Medicare.
-Except for emergency care, we cannot pay a as opted out of or been excluded or precluded from the Medicare Program.
-If a from a provider who is not eligible to participate in Medicare, you will be the full cost of the services you receive.
-Check with your provider before es to confirm that they are eligible to participate in Medicare.
-Medicare rules. assignment.
-As n services out-of-network, we will pay for covered services using Original Under Original Medicare, providers can choose whether to accept Medicare signment means that the doctor, provider, or supplier has signed an agreement accept the Medicare-approved amount as full payment for covered services.
+Even though our network of providers may change during the year, Medicare requires that we furnish you with uninterrupted access to qualified doctors and specialists.
+We will make a good faith effort to provide you with at least 30 days' notice that your provider is leaving our plan so that you have time to select a new provider.
+We will assist you in selecting a new qualified provider to continue managing your health care needs.
+If you are undergoing medical treatment you have the right to request, and we will work with you to ensure that the medically necessary treatment you are receiving is not interrupted.
+If you believe we have not furnished you with a qualified provider to replace your previous provider or that your care is not being appropriately managed, you have the right to file an appeal of our decision.
+If you find out that your doctor or specialist is leaving your plan, please contact us so we can assist you in finding a new provider to manage your care.

-If you obtain services from a doctor or provider who doesn't accept assignment, you will be responsible for the cost-sharing applicable to the covered service(s) under our plan, plus any difference between the amount we pay the provider and the Medicare limiting charge.
-The
+You may call Customer Service for assistance at the number listed in Chapter 2 of this booklet.

+Some services require prior authorization from the plan in order to be covered.
+Obtaining prior authorization is the responsibility of the PCP or treating provider.
+Services and items requiring prior authorization are listed in Medical Benefits Chart in Chapter 4, Section 2.1.

+Section 2.3 How to get care from out-of-network providers

+As a member of our plan, you can choose to receive care from out-of-network providers for routine dental services only.
+For more information see the "Covered Routine Dental Benefits" in Chapter 4.
+Otherwise, care that you receive from out-of-network providers will not be covered unless the care meets one of the three exceptions described in Section 1.2 of this chapter.
+For information about getting out-of-network care when you have a medical emergency or urgent need for care, please see Section 3 in this chapter.

+How to get covered services when you have an emergency or urgent need for care or during a disaster